ctu-mrs/gaussian_splatting_pipeline/README.md

 > You can interrupt the splat generation.
 If you run it again, it will resume from a saved checkpoint.

 > [!TIP]
-> You can interrupt the splat generation early if you are satisfy with the current state.
+> The quality of the splat is directly influenced by the image downsample factor, which can be set in the script.
+If you have enough GPU memory, you don't have to downsample.

 ### Dense reconstruction (Mesh generation)

 In order to simulate collisions and LiDAR, we need a dense 3D mesh.
 The mesh is not pretty, but serves as a physical model for collision checking.
-The dense reconstruction is the most time-consiming part of the whole pipeline.
+The dense reconstruction is the most time-consuming part of the whole pipeline.

 1. `./04_dense_reconstruction/01_undistort_images.sh` (tens of minutes).
 2. `./04_dense_reconstruction/02_stereo_reconstructions.sh` (hours).